p6/p6.github.io/about.md

 reluctant love story.

 I have mentionable inclination towards open-source software: particularly - ArchLinux, Vim, Drupal & Node.js.
-I've contributed / maintained code on a bunch of projects (much less than I'd like to, though).
+I've <a href="http://cia.vc/stats/author/p6">contributed / maintained code</a> on a bunch of projects (much less than I'd like to, though).

 I have amateur interest in TCS, Math & Functional Programming.